 }

-This allows us to exclude all of the modules and reference the function directly.
+Doing so allows us to exclude all the modules and reference the function directly.

-Since enums also form a sort of namespace like modules, we can import an enum’s variants with use as well.
+Because enums also form a sort of namespace like modules, we can import an enum’s variants with use as well.
 For any kind of use statement, if you’re importing multiple items from one namespace, you can list them using curly braces and commas in the last position, like so:

 enum TrafficLight {